-The number of production batches will be greater than the number of 'style' batches.
+71 The number of production batches will be greater than the number of 'style' batches.

-Based on information from an industry expert (personal communication, 2010) there are approximately 400 importers importing around 800 batches of costume jewellery each year in the UK.
+72 Based on information from an industry expert (personal communication, 2010) there are approximately 400 importers importing around 800 batches of costume jewellery each year in the UK.
 This suggests around 320,000 batches are imported to the UK each year.
 If the UK represents around 20% of total EU imports then this would suggest around 1.6 million batches per year.
 The estimate of 3 million in the text is thus probably reasonable.
 Furthermore, evidence from http://handmadetoyalliance.blogspot.com/2010/02/allowing-xrf-testing-for-cpsia.html suggests that there are around 1 million jewellery products on the market in the US.
 If this is true then, even though this includes all jewellery products (not just costume jewellery), it would seem reasonable that the number of production batches of costume jewellery would be at least of a similar order of magnitude.

-It should be noted that the present analysis does not include any incremental screening costs that might arise (for example if projected levels of cadmium testing are insufficient to ensure sufficient testing is undertaken to ensure compliance with lead in jewellery restriction, or if additional fees are charged for XRF testing of more than one metal).
+73 It should be noted that the present analysis does not include any incremental screening costs that might arise (for example if projected levels of cadmium testing are insufficient to ensure sufficient testing is undertaken to ensure compliance with lead in jewellery restriction, or if additional fees are charged for XRF testing of more than one metal).
 Furthermore, possible reactions of industry (especially SME's) are not known and have not been able to be incorporated into the analysis.
 For example, if XRF screening costs are in fact found to be incremental and significant, then industry may react by reducing the level of overall testing (and hence the level of compliance with the restriction), etc.

-implementation (500 per batch) Additional cost per jewellery item containing lead $(\epsilon)$ €0,004 €0,006 €0,012 Total additional testing cost (€000) €63 €270 €540
+migration test (€) Number of batches with lead after implementation (500 articles per batch) 30,000 60,000 90,000 Additional cost per jewellery item containing lead (\mathbf{E}) €0,004 €0,006 €0,012 Total additional testing cost (€000) €63 €270 €540